Create a new module

 • namespace is the namespace of your organization.

 • For example, if your organization uses the acme namespace, your models must all begin with acme, like acme:repo-name:mybase.
-If you do not intend to upload your module to the Viam registry, you do not need to use your organization’s namespace as your model’s namespace.
+If you do not intend to upload your module to the Viam Registry, you do not need to use your organization’s namespace as your model’s namespace.

 • The viam namespace is reserved for models provided by Viam.